 These are often understood as the disease, what caused it, the cure and how to bring that cure about.
 Practical rather then a set of metaphysical beliefs to be embraced.

 The Truth of Suffering – the Buddha believed that without a real understanding of dukkha no one would be sufficiently motivated to practice the Dharma.
 So this implies that we need to understand and value suffering in much the same way as he did – but do we?

 The word suffering usually is used for the word dukkha but there are many occasions where it doesn’t quite fit – alternatives include angst, stress, discomfort and the ungainly but encompassing, unsatisfactoriness – the feeling that everything is never quite right even when it is on the surface.

 Getting a real sense of how subtle the concept of dukkha is achieved when we look at what the Buddha actually said:

 “Whatever is felt is included in dukkha.” – but not all feelings cause suffering.

 “Whatever changes is dukkha” – but some changes brings pleasure and relief.

-The etymology helps dukkha – it comes from words that pertain to an axle that badly fits the wheel giving a bumpy ride – so to be a human is to be in for a bumpy ride and there are things that makes this better and things that make it worse.
+The etymology helps dukkha – it comes from words that pertain to an axle that badly fits the wheel giving a bumpy ride – so to be a human is to be in for a bumpy ride and there are things that make this better and things that make it worse.
 What are these bumpy rides?